Team-Nifty-GmbH/nuxbe-printer-bridge/readme.md

 sudo lpstat -t
 ```

-### WebSocket Connection Issues
+### Laravel Reverb Connection Issues

-1. Check that the WebSocket URL is correctly configured
+1. Check that the Reverb app ID, key, and secret are correctly configured
-2. Ensure the WebSocket authentication token is valid
+2. Ensure the custom host is properly set if not using the default
 3. Verify that the connection is not being blocked by a firewall

 ## Contributing